Best Dog Brushes & De-Shedding Tools For German Shepherds

 Pin Brushes

-A lot like the slicker brush, pin brushes are made to penetrate thick and longer coat types.
-They can be made of plastic, rubber, metal and bamboo.
+A lot like the slicker brush, pin brushes are made to penetrate thicker and longer coat types.
+They can be made of plastic, rubber, metal, or bamboo.
 Pin brushes look similar to brushes commonly used by people.

 Shedding Rake

-Do not be fooled by the name, this brush is really just a comb with small, harmless teeth.
-It is useful on almost every coat type in removing loose hair.
+Do not be fooled by the name; this brush is really just a comb with small, harmless teeth.
+It is useful on almost every coat type to remove loose hair.

 Grooming Mitt

-A grooming mitt is like a glove with rubber nubs that helps get those hard to reach places.
-It is used to remove dirt, dust and dead hair easily.
-This is used for mostly for shorter coats.
+A grooming mitt is like a glove with rubber nubs that helps get those hard-to-reach places.
+It is used to remove dirt, dust, and dead hair easily.
+This is used mostly for shorter coats.

-Product Reviews: The 5 Best Dog Brush For German Shepherds
+Product Reviews: The 5 Best Dog Brushes For German Shepherds

 OVERALL BEST